SEO guide

 5. Once you've finished making changes, be sure to Save them.

 Once you’ve updated either of these fields, it will take some time for Google to reflect these changes.
 It could take up to a week but is often as quick as 30 minutes.
-If you want to expedite the process, you can ask Google to recrawl your site or individual URLs.
+If you want to expedite the process, ask Google to recrawl your site or individual URLs.

 Custom title tags and meta descriptions